shohei-kojima/MEGAnE/README.md

 **Currently MEGAnE is beta version.
 Please use this version at your own risk.**

 # Installation
-MEGAnE can be available as Docker and Singularity containers.
+MEGAnE can be available as docker and Singularity containers from [dockerhub](https://hub.docker.com/r/shoheikojima/megane).
 We highly recommend to use such containers rather than preparing the required environment by yourself.

 ```